🎯 10 Best Newsletter Ads This Week (Apr 11-17)

 How to apply this concept:

-Start with a specific mistake your audience is making that your newsletter helps solve.
+Start your ad copy with a specific mistake your audience is making that your newsletter helps them avoid.

-Create a clear contrast between common practice and the better approach your newsletter teaches.
+Create a clear contrast between the common approach and the better method your newsletter teaches.

-Use visuals that help subscribers imagine enjoying the benefits your newsletter enables.
+Use visuals in your ads that help subscribers imagine enjoying the specific benefits your newsletter provides.

 Reply